“One who helps build up our landscape is quite sure to become a protector of our landscape.” – Wakelin “Ranger Mac” McNeel

 The Conservation Challenge; 10,000hours

 Upham Woods has created a Conservation Challenge to give back to the land that is so often taken for granted.
 We aim to put 10,000 hours of conservation service into our lands.
 We will accomplish this goal through our many conservation program opportunities for both campers and community members.
 The goal of the challenge is to restore our land while simultaneously giving people the skills and knowledge of land management.
 These land management principles can then be easily applied to their own communities.
 Some of these projects include trail building, invasive species management, oak forest restoration, and biodiversity monitoring.
-Examples of such projects can be seen on our story map.

 “Action on behalf of life transforms.
 Because the relationship between self and the world is reciprocal, it is not a question of first getting enlightened or saved and then acting.
 As we work to heal the earth, the earth heals us.” – Robin Wall Kimmerer, Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teaching of Plants